-Hunter Technology Corp.: Hunter Technology Enters Into Standstill Agreement With FinFabrik Limited
+Hunter Technology Corp.: Hunter Technology Enters into Standstill Agreement with FinFabrik Limited

-VANCOUVER, British Columbia, Dec.
-07, 2020 (GLOBE NEWSWIRE) -- Hunter Technology Corp.
-(TSX-V: HOC; OTCQB: HOILF; WKN: A2QEYH, FSE: RWPM, ISIN: CA4457371090) ("Hunter" or the "Company") is pleased to announce that it has entered into an agreement with FinFabrik Limited of Hong Kong ("FinFabrik") to use reasonable commercial efforts to negotiate in good faith a definitive agreement (a "Definitive Agreement") for a business combination in which Hunter would acquire FinFabrik.
+Vancouver, British Columbia--(Newsfile Corp. - December 7, 2020) - Hunter Technology Corp.
+(TSXV: HOC) (OTCQB: HOILF) (WKN: A2QEYH) (FSE: RWPM) (ISIN: CA4457371090) ("Hunter" or the "Company") is pleased to announce that it has entered into an agreement with FinFabrik Limited of Hong Kong ("FinFabrik") to use reasonable commercial efforts to negotiate in good faith a definitive agreement (a "Definitive Agreement") for a business combination in which Hunter would acquire FinFabrik.

 FinFabrik has also agreed not to solicit, initiate or encourage offers from any third party to acquire an interest in FinFabrik during the negotiation period, ending December 31, 2020.